MeAndUnique/ConstitutionalAmendments/README.md

   * stealtemp*: The attacker is gains temporary hitpoints equivalent to the damage dealt.
   * hstealtemp: The attacker is gains temporary hitpoints equivalent to half of the damage dealt.
   * transfer*: The damage is dealt to the attacker and the target is healed by the damage taken.

-  * *If one of these damage types is followed by a 'n' damage type, where n is any positive number, the secondary effect is scaled by n.
+   *If one of these damage types is followed by a 'n' damage type, where n is any positive number, the secondary effect is scaled by n.
 E.g. `steal, '0.5'` is identical to `hsteal`.

+* Support has been added for MAXHP: n, which will adjust the total maximum hit points of the bearer by n which can be any number.

-* 2 new effects have been added: SHAREDMG: n, and SHAREHEAL: n, where n is any number.
+* Support has been added for SHAREDMG: n, and SHAREHEAL: n, where n is any number.
   * Any damage or healing, respectively, that is recieved by a creature with one of these effects will be shared with another creature, in proportion with n.
   * When the effect is targeted, the target of the effect will receive the shared damage or healing.
   * Then the effect is not targeted, the applier of the effect will receive the shared damage or healing.

+  The Warding Bond spell can be automated with: AC: 1; SAVE: 1; RESIST: all; SHAREDMG: 1.

+* Added the following effects which apply to rolling hit dice to recover hp:
+  * **HD: x** - Adds x when the hit die is rolled, where x can be dice and numbers.
+  * **HDMULT: n** - Causes the result of a hit die roll to be multiplied by n, where n is any number.
+Note: extra dice adde by HD effects are not multiplied, but extra flat numbers are.

+* Abilities, Class Features, Ancestral Traits, and Feats can all be configured to grant hit points (as the Tough feat, for example).
+Simply right click on the name of the ability's window to enable and set the desired value in the field that is shown.

 ![Preview](.resources/ConstitutionalAmendments.png)